Are Sales and Marketing at Odds?

 When Sales and Marketing are aligned, sales cycles decrease, win-rates improve, and margins increase.
 To succeed, we recommend bringing your Sales and Marketing departments together to clearly define responsibilities and collaborate in new ways.

-It all begins with Sales and Marketing agreeing on your ideal customer profile and the associated value proposition that sets you apart from the competition.
+It all begins with Sales and Marketing agreeing on your ideal customer profile and unique value proposition that sets you apart from the competition.
 You will know you are on the right track when both groups can articulate your target client attributes and what differentiates you from the competition.

 A Sales Qualified Lead (SQL) is a prospective customer that has been researched and vetted — first by marketing or business development, then by sales – and is qualified enough to move to the next stage in the sales process.